oleg-golota/c-s_internship/README.md

 additionally:

+-- you should run initDatabase.js script before launching main app.js.
+As name suggests, this script creates db schema and fills it with some test data from ShopData.js file.
+I turned off linting for ShopData.js to make it more compact.
+Every further runs of initDatabase.js will drop exisitng schema with all stored data and recreate schema from scratch.

 -- it would be much better to implement the project on TypeScript.
 I am used to it and had inconveniencies at the beginning.
 Particularly, data models look strange in ES.
 I don't exactly know if you expected such kind of data models or another.